Cloud, Carl W. (P2, C1, L20)

 Private First Class Carl William Cloud, 18, of McWhorter, Laurel County, Kentucky, died on 17 July 1955 from an electrical shock when lightning struck a tree he was seeking shelter under during a storm while at Annual Training at Camp Breckinridge.
 Private Edwin Clyde Miles of London was killed in the same incident.
 Cloud was a member of Company D, 149th Infantry Regimental Combat Team of London, Kentucky.
 Cloud enlisted on 31 August 1953 at the age of 17 and had only recently graduated from Hazel Green High School in Laurel County.
+Cloud’s military documents list his date of birth as 1936 rather than 1937 and likely enlisted under age.
 Cloud is buried in the Pleasant Grove cemetery in Laurel County.

 Lightning Kills Two Local Men